2020-2021 CCA Grants

-Cornell faculty poet Lyrae Van-Clief Stefanon and bassist Desmond Bratton will continue their 3-year collaboration on issues of race and spirituality and release a video of a new work, Fugue: The Sight made at Ithaca’s AME Zion Church, followed by a zoom conversation with Cornell students and the community.
+Cornell faculty poet Lyrae Van-Clief Stefanon and bassist Desmond Bratton continue their 3-year collaboration on issues of race and spirituality with the release of their new work, Fugue: The Sight made at Ithaca’s AME Zion Church, followed by a Zoom conversation with Cornell students and the community.

 This work provides a survey of material/food alliances, in the face of anthropogenic disturbance; presents issues of food insecurity/instability as a result of climate change and the (over)consumption of natural resources through the collection of texts, illustrations, photographs, maps, information graphics – culminating in a series of designed objects + video presentation – that engages viewers through a series of material/food narratives.

-Through a series of 12 speakers, we will address the serious inequities present in the institution of the orchestra due to its repertoire and systemic inequities present in the training of classical musicians leading to a lack of diversity in our orchestras.
-Instead of holding an annual Cornell Concerto Competition, our students will be invited to perform works by underrepresented composers who may be women, BIPOC, LGBTQ.
+Through a series of 12 speakers, Cornell Orchestras addresses the serious inequities present in the institution of the orchestra due to its repertoire and systemic inequities present in the training of classical musicians leading to a lack of diversity in our orchestras.
+Instead of holding the annual Cornell Concerto Competition, students were invited to perform works by underrepresented composers who may be women, BIPOC, LGBTQ.